Frequently Asked Questions

 How should I prepare for my acupuncture treatment?

 It is recommended that patients eat a light meal or snack before coming for an acupuncture treatment.
-Be prepared to refrain from rigorous exercise for at least two hours before and after treatment.
+Depending on the reason for treatment, I may recommend to refrain from rigorous exercise an hour before and after treatment.

 How many treatments will I need?